Electric Bikes vs Regular Bikes: What’s the Difference?

+What is an ebike and how do electric bikes work?
 In this article, we’ll discuss some of the many differences between an electric bike and a regular bike.
 From their design to their mechanical differences, we’ll dive into every aspect.
-Keep reading below to learn everything there is to know about the differences between electric bikes and traditional bikes!
+Keep reading below to learn everything there is to know about the differences between ebikes and traditional bikes and even how to ride an electric bike!

-- Battery: The removable battery which can power your bike for an average of 40 miles.
-Our batteries have a key specific lock that allows you to take your battery with you and charge it anywhere!
+- Battery: The removable battery can power your bike for an average of 40 miles.
+Our batteries have a key-specific lock that allows you to take your battery with you and charge it anywhere!
+What is an ebike battery made of?
+Electric bikes usually come with either Lithium Ion (Li-Ion) or Lithium Polymer (LiPo) batteries.

-- Gears: Our electric bikes feature 7-8 gears which means that riders can completely customize their ride to how much effort they would like.
+- Gears: Our electric bikes feature 7-8 gears which means that a rider can completely customize their ride to how much effort they would like.
 High gear + high pedal assist = fast and fun!
 Low gear + low pedal assist = good cardio!

-- Motor: Most of our electric bikes come with a 500 Watt (sustained) 750 Watt (peak) motor.
+- Motor: What is an e-bike motor's top wattage?
+Most of our electric bikes come with a 500 Watt (sustained) 750 Watt (peak) motor.
 When flying up a steep hill the brushless hub motor engages its peak performance of 750 watts to get you to the top in a breeze.
-When cruising on flat land the motor remains at 500 watts.
+When cruising on flat road the motor remains at 500 watts.
+Mountain ebikes can climb steep trails and conquer rocky terrain.

 Appearance and Mechanics